History of IBM magnetic disk drives: IBM 62GV

 The 62GV first shipped in May 1974.
 Developed at IBM's Hursley, UK, laboratory under the code name Gulliver with an initial capacity of 5 MB.
 Subsequent models have 10 MB (62TM) and 14 MB capacities.
 It used a Swinging Arm actuator with one 14-inch disk.
 The simple design of the actuator, invented at IBM's UK Hursley Labs, became IBM's most licensed electro-mechanical invention of all time, the actuator and filtration system being adopted in the 1980s eventually for all HDDs, and still universal nearly 40 years and 10 Billion arms later.
 During its production life the IBM 62GV shipped 177,000 units making it the first HDD known to have shipped in excess of 100,000 units.

 OEM and Small Systems HDDs

-This section lists IBM manufactured HDDs offered both as an OEM product and for attachment to IBMs small systems such as the System/3, System/32, /34 & /36 and the AS/400.
+This section lists IBM manufactured HDDs offered both as an OEM product and for attachment to IBMs small systems such as the System/3, System/32, /34 and /36 and the AS/400.
 HDDs are identified by their OEM model number and listed chronologically by date of first customer shipment.